Cash Assistance Program for Immigrants (CAPI)

 - Forward them to the central office in Sacramento

-Placer County residents can file an application for CAPI by visiting one of our three offices:
+Placer County residents can file an application for CAPI by phone, fax, mail, or visiting one of our three offices:

 Speak with a Human Services staff member in our call center for more information.